San Juan County Court Records

 San Juan County Family Court Records

-The Eleventh Judicial District Court’s domestic relations docket covers dissolution of marriage, legal separation, child custody, child support, paternity, kinship guardianship, and domestic violence proceedings.
+The Eleventh Judicial District Court's domestic relations docket covers dissolution of marriage, legal separation, child custody, child support, paternity, kinship guardianship, and domestic violence proceedings.
 The Farmington courthouse houses the Child Support Hearing Officer and the Domestic Violence Commissioner (Division 9).
-The court also operates a Safe Exchange/Safe Visitation (SESV) program and a mediation program for custody disputes, with fees assessed on a sliding scale.
+The court also runs a Safe Exchange/Safe Visitation (SESV) program and a mediation program for custody disputes, with fees assessed on a sliding scale.

 Divorce Filings

 A new domestic relations case carries a $137.00 filing fee.
 The Eleventh Judicial District provides divorce and family forms including petitions for dissolution with and without children, answers, motions, orders, and the current child support worksheet.
-Divorce records are maintained by the district court clerk — the San Juan County Clerk’s Office does not hold divorce records.
-To obtain copies of a divorce judgment, contact the Eleventh Judicial District Court clerk’s office or search through the Case Lookup portal.
+Divorce records are maintained by the district court clerk — the San Juan County Clerk's Office does not hold divorce records.
+To get copies of a divorce judgment, contact the Eleventh Judicial District Court clerk's office or search through the Case Lookup portal.

 Marriage Records